nishimaliknitj/Reliability-Deployment-Challenges-VFMs/README.md

 This repository accompanies our survey paper:

-Visual Foundation Models in Computational Engineering Applications: A State-of-the-Art Review of Architectures, Deployment Reliability, and Benchmark Methods
+Visual Foundation Models: A State-of-the-Art Review of Architectures, Deployment Reliability, and Benchmark Methods

 The repository contains: